game of skills

-Khiladi Adda is considered as a “Game of Skill.”
-The game of skills can be defined as a game wherein the skills of the individuals participating in any online E-sports gaming play a dominant role rather than the mere luck of the individuals.
-The individuals in game of skills use their knowledge, skills, training and attention for participation and winning. online e-sports gaming is considered to be a legal practice around the world with certain states being an exception. online e-sports gaming is entirely based on the concept of game of skills.
+Khiladi Adda is considered as a “game of skill.” the game of skills can be defined as a game wherein the skills of the individuals participating in any online E-sports gaming play a dominant role rather than the mere luck of the individuals. the individuals in game of skills use their knowledge, skills, training and attention for participation and winning. online e-sports gaming is considered to be a legal practice around the world with certain states being an exception. online e-sports gaming is entirely based on the concept of game of skills.

 The services, contest(s) and program(s) related to online E-sports gaming offered by Khiladi Adda is entirely dependent on the skills, knowledge and attention of the users which makes online E-sports gaming offered at Khiladi Adda a game of skills and 100% legal.

 the game of skills such as the online e-sports gaming are considered to be legal all over india. expect certain states such as Andhra Pradesh, Assam, Orissa, Telangana, Sikkim, Meghalaya, Tamil Nadu, Nagaland.
 The Public Gambling Act, 1867 (“PGA, 1867”) is recognized as the primary legality driving the prevalence of gambling in India.
 The PGA defines the act of “public gambling” and the keeping of a common gaming house as a criminal and punishable act in India.
 However, the online fantasy sports gaming is considered to be an exception under the PGA, wherein the provisions and punishments of PGA shall not be applicable to games played by the user using their skills and knowledge as primary tools.

 Andhra Pradesh, Assam, Orissa, Telangana, Tamil Nadu, Sikkim, Meghalaya, Nagaland